About our Gastrointestinal Eosinophilic Diseases Program

 The Gastrointestinal Eosinophilic Diseases Program (GEDP) provides state-of-the-art, multidisciplinary care to patients affected by eosinophilic gastrointestinal diseases (EGIDs), including eosinophilic esophagitis (EoE).

-Our team of medical professionals conducts novel cutting-edge research and we are the only multidisciplinary program caring for children with EGIDs in the midwestern United States and Rocky Mountain region.
+Our team of medical professionals conducts leading-edge research and we are the only multidisciplinary program caring for children with EGIDs in the Midwestern United States and Rocky Mountain region.
 Plus, our GEDP is one of the few programs in the country to include feeding specialists and behavioral health professionals in a team approach of treating children with EGIDs.
 We gladly accept referrals from across the nation.

 Why choose Children’s Colorado for the treatment of gastrointestinal eosinophilic diseases?

 At Children's Colorado, patients and families are provided with the latest in clinical services ranging from endoscopic assessment, allergy testing, and in some circumstances, novel treatment protocols.
 A wide range of clinical research projects are being conducted to uncover new knowledge and improve patient care.
 Interested patients are offered the opportunity to participate in any protocol.

 The GEDP team conducts innovative research focusing on eosinophils’ impact on the gastrointestinal tract.
 Studies center on the mechanisms that eosinophils relate to resident cells of the intestinal tract and how these relationships contribute to host health and disease.